Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/system-architecture/class-diagrams.md

 ```

 ### Figure 1.2 UML Class Diagram (PetDisplay React Components)
 Figure 1.2 shows the React components that make PetDisplay.
 This component will be fixed to the left side of the page, allowing users to always see and interact with their pet.

+#### PetSprite
-The PetSprite component displays a sprite of the user's pet, and allows the user to drag items like candy to it from the InventoryPage (Figure 1.3).
+* The PetSprite component displays a sprite of the user's pet, and allows the user to drag items like candy to it from the InventoryPage (Figure 1.3).
 Candies will change the pet's 'avatarInfo' state, updating information like total EXP and the last time they were fed/interacted with.
 The 'inventory' state will also change since the user will have one less item from using the candy.
 The 'sprite' state will also change since a pet's mood can improve from receiving items.
 The 'sprite' state is owned by the PetSprite component so those changes will cause only that component to re-render.

+#### PetDescription and ProgressBar
-The components PetDescription and ProgressBar use the state 'avatarInfo' to display information about the user's pet like its name, mood, total EXP, etc.
+* The components PetDescription and ProgressBar use the state 'avatarInfo' to display information about the user's pet like its name, mood, total EXP, etc.

 ```mermaid
 classDiagram